kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/2-api-controllers/index.md

 ### Kourou

-From a terminal [Kourou](/core/2/some-link), the Kuzzle CLI, can be used to execute an action:
+From a terminal, [Kourou](/core/2/some-link), the Kuzzle CLI, can be used to execute an action:

 ```bash
 $ kourou greeting:sayHello --arg name=Yagmur